One-Shot Adaptation of GAN in Just One CLIP: Discussion and Conclusion

+In this article, we proposed a new framework that can transform a pre-trained StyleGAN to generate target domain images by fine-tuning with a single target image.
+The key idea is the CLIP space manipulation through a two step approach.
+Specifically, we proposed an optimization method in CLIP space to find the reference image which have the most similar attribute to the target image in the source domain.
+The reference image was then used as an anchor point to maintain the content attribute of target generator.
+In addition, to prevent model overfitting, we proposed two different regularization losses: semantic consistency loss and patch-wise consistency both in CLIP space.
+Our experimental results showed that the proposed method leads to better quantitative and qualitative results than the existing methods.

 { Our model showed superior performance compared to the baseline models in one-shot domain adaptation experiments, and the results on various adapted models further confirmed that our model has enough versatility.
-However, since our method still relies heavily on the StyleGAN model pre-trained for specific domain data, it is not clear whether our method will work with the GAN model that generates more diverse natural images such as BigGAN~\cite{biggan}.
-Therefore, as a further extension, we are planning to try domain adaptation on generative models for natural images.
+As a further extension, we are planning to try domain adaptation on generative models for natural images.
 In addition, we plan to explore whether our proposed regularization can be applied to other generative framework such as diffusion models.}